Increased talk about avoiding and curing the keto flu has surged with the recent rise of the keto diet.

 While it isn’t life threatening or dangerous, it can make many people feel awful.

 We are biologically built to love and crave carbohydrates.
-This is largely because these delicious carbs are quickly broken down into glucose - which is the most accessible energy source we can use.
+This is

 So what happens when we don’t let our body have what it wants?
 Well, it can put up a bit of a fight - and sometimes throw a tantrum.